Industrial hemp (low-THC cannabis)

 Background to hemp seed as food

-On 28 April 2017, the Australia New Zealand Ministerial Forum on Food Regulation (Forum) approved a proposal to amend the Australia New Zealand Food Standards Code to permit low-THC hemp seed to be sold as food.
+On 28 April 2017, following consideration by the Australia New Zealand Ministerial Forum on Food Regulation (Forum) the Australia New Zealand Food Standards Code was amended to permit low-THC hemp hulled seeds to be sold as, or used as an ingredient in, food.

-The changes to the Food Standards Code commence on 11 November 2017, six months following gazettal on 11 May 2017.
+The changes to the Food Standards Code commenced on 12 November 2017.

 The official communique on the decision of the Forum can be found on the Food Regulation forum communique web page.

 What is low-THC cannabis (industrial hemp)?